Francois-Geerolf/squirrels/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of squirrels is to have fun with squirrels
+The goal of squirrels is to have fun with squirrels.
+This package was created in the context of level 2 learning.

 ## Installation